Cybercriminals constantly seek new methods to monetize their attacks. Ransomware and CEO fraud have provided a...

 It is unclear how much they were able to mine before Tesla was made aware of the exposed cloud services, but we know of other cloud cryptojacking attacks that have netted millions of dollars.

-Preventing this type of cloud cryptojacking attack requires an organization to examine its overall security maturity and cyber resilience.
+Preventing cloud cryptojacking attack requires an organization to examine its overall security maturity and cyber resilience.

 First, organizations must prevent hackers from finding an easy method to breach their cloud infrastructure.
 In order to automate the process of installing cryptojacking software, hackers use mass scanners to scour the internet for signatures associated with cloud services that may be misconfigured, such as those that do not require a password.
 Therefore, the first step for an organization should be to harden its cloud infrastructure and ensure that all its services are protected with strong passphrases, and that multifactor authentication is enabled where possible.